ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

   dev (dir)
 ```

-After the sandbox is setup:
+After the sandbox is setup (later, we will talk about how `/proc` is here):
 ```
 ============== Root dir (/) ===============
   . (dir)